California Court Records

 Getting a Traffic Ticket in California

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-Third-party sites are independent from government sources and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+Third-party sites are independent from government sources and are not sponsored by these agencies.
+Consequently, the accuracy and validity of their information may not be guaranteed.

 Types of Traffic Tickets Issued in California

-• Parking violations
+- Parking violations

-• Traffic infractions
+- Traffic infractions

-• Traffic misdemeanors
+- Traffic misdemeanors

 Traffic infractions include:

-• Speeding.
+- Speeding.

-• Running a red light.
+- Running a red light.

-• Driving with an expired license.
+- Driving with an expired license.

-• Driving a vehicle with broken equipment.
+- Driving a vehicle with broken equipment.

-Traffic misdemeanor tickets cover more serious traffic crimes like reckless driving, driving without a license, and driving under the influence of alcohol or drugs (DUI).
+Traffic misdemeanor tickets usually cover more serious traffic crimes like reckless driving, driving without a license, and driving under the influence of alcohol or drugs (DUI).
 Some misdemeanors and felonies, such as DUIs and vehicular manslaughter, are grounds for arrest and may be tried in Criminal Court and punished by considerable jail time.

 Can You Get a Traffic Ticket Riding an Electric Scooter in California?